 Greek life has been part of San Francisco State University’s history since 1928 with the installation of the Epsilon Chapter of Delta Phi Upsilon at San Francisco State Teachers’ College (Franciscan, 1928).
 Currently, 49 Greek organizations are formally recognized at SF State under the umbrella of the United Greek Council.

 Greek organizations serve to enhance the college experience at SF State.
-Greek life provides a supportive community in which students can explore, grow, and learn new leadership skills, academic discipline, event planning, financial proficiency, professional aptitude and social networking skills.
-Greek life provides a national and/or local network of sisters, brothers and alumnus who are committed to supporting development, growth, and the achievement of life goals.
-Each individual student brings with them their own set of skills and abilities.
-Joining an organization helps to further develop individual strengths, while at the same time introducing new opportunities that will help to stretch beyond perceived capabilities.
+Greek life provides a supportive community in which students can explore, grow, and learn new leadership skills, academic discipline, event planning, financial proficiency, professional aptitude, and social networking skills.
+Greek Life provides a national and/or local network of sisters, brothers, and alumni committed to supporting development, growth, and achieving life goals.
+Each student brings with them their own set of skills and abilities.
+Joining an organization helps to develop individual strengths further, while at the same time introducing new opportunities that will help to stretch beyond perceived capabilities.

 Our fraternity and sorority life break into various councils based upon values, principles, culture, service, social, and much more.
 These councils include: